sakshisharma84/launchpad/docs/networking-considerations.md

 #### More deliberate network security

 If you intend to deploy a cluster for longer-term evaluation, it makes sense to secure it more deliberately.
 In this case, a certain range of ports will need to be opened on hosts.
-See [UCP documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/install-ucp.html#ports-used) for more details.
+See [MKE documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/install-ucp.html#ports-used) for more details.

 #### Using DNS

 Launchpad can deploy certificate bundles obtained from a certificate provider to authenticate your cluster.
 These can be used in combination with DNS to let you reach your cluster securely on a fully-qualified domain name (FQDN).
-See [UCP documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/add-sans-to-cluster-certs.html) for more information.
+See [MKE documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/add-sans-to-cluster-certs.html) for more information.